Climate Corps AmeriCorps

 What are the prerequisites to become a Ccac fellow?

-Fellows should have an undergraduate degree and generally be in the early stages of their career development.
-See desired qualifications under "Become a member" on the main Climate Corps page.
+Fellows must be US citizens or legal permanent residents, have a high school diploma or GED, be 17 years old or older, and pass criminal background checks.
+Fellows should generally be in the early stages of their career development, and most (but not all) positions require an undergraduate degree.
+See desired qualifications under "Become a Fellow" on the main Climate Corps page.

 Why become a CCAC fellow?

 Climate Corps is a “bridge-to-career” program that provides essential training and the unique opportunity to gain work experience in the sustainability field with one of our respected host organizations.
 This fellowship is an excellent resume builder and "bridge to career" opportunity, and leads to 80% of alumni beginning their career path or graduate school within two months of completing the program.
-To support our Fellows, we offer a monthly living stipend of $2,000, healthcare, childcare if applicable, and an end-of-program Education Award of $6,095.
+To support our Fellows, we offer a monthly living stipend of $2,115, healthcare, childcare if applicable, and end-of-program Segal Education Awards of up to $6,195.

 Where are CCAC fellows located?